Skip to content

 customersBase table — all columns, INSERT/UPDATE/DELETE go here

-customers_vRead view — id + user columns only, no audit columns
+customers_vRead view — user columns + {fk_col}__label for FK display, no audit columns

 The get_schema() response includes a write_target field for _v views: